Amanda the Adventurer: Amanda the Adventurer 3 (2025)

 Riley is taken to the facility's inner sanctum, a small satanic chapel, and watches several more tapes.
-It is soon revealed that Wooly is actually Marcus Moutman, a Hameln employee hired to monitor Amanda, and that Wooly's creature (codenamed "Shepherd") was created as a more controllable version of the Anomaly, which Hameln used to find and destroy the remaining Amanda tapes.
-Having been jealous throughout Amanda's growing friendship with Chicken Scratch and Riley, Wooly has an emotional meltdown, causing him to glitch and die.
-Riley solves one final puzzle that allows them access to a chamber containing Rebecca's pod, and finally release her.
+Wooly is soon revealed to be Marcus Moutman, a Hameln employee hired to monitor Amanda, and that his entity, codenamed "Shepherd", was created as a more subservient version of the Anomaly which Hameln then used to find and destroy the remaining tapes.
+Having been jealous and furious throughout Amanda's friendship with Chicken Scratch and Riley, Wooly has a mental meltdown, which causes him to glitch and disappear.
+Riley solves one final puzzle that allows them access to a chasm-surrounded chamber containing Rebecca's pod, and finally release her.

-There are two endings depending on the player's choices; in the normal ending, Rebecca and Riley witness the Anomaly and Shepherd fight over a tape containing the part of Rebecca's soul that makes up Amanda.
-During the struggle, both entities fall into a chasm with the tape, causing Rebecca to sadly state that she will "never be whole again".
-In the true ending, after collecting all of the five secret tapes, the battle takes place off-screen and the Anomaly wins at the cost of its right arm.
-Riley gives the tape to Rebecca, who then breaks it, causing the Anomaly and Amanda to disappear and the children's souls to be released.
-As Riley and Rebecca leave the chamber, a wholesome outtake recorded during Sam and Rebecca's public-access show is played, ending the trilogy.
+There are two endings depending on the player's choices.
+In the standard ending, Riley and Rebecca witness the Anomaly and Shepherd fight over the final tape, which contains the part of Rebecca's soul that makes up Amanda.
+However, they both end up falling into the chasm to their deaths, along with the tape, which leads Rebecca to lament that she will "never be whole again".
+In the true ending, after the player collects all of the four secret tapes, the Anomaly appears severely wounded after killing Shepherd offscreen.
+Rebecca then takes the final tape and breaks it, causing the Anomaly to disintegrate and Amanda to disappear.
+As Riley and Rebecca leave the chamber, an outtake recorded during Sam and Rebecca's public-access show is played.

 Development

 The first Amanda the Adventurer game was released in 2022 as part of DreadXP's Found Footage Jam on Itch.io.
 The game, which has been referred to as Amanda the Adventurer: Pilot Episode, was developed by Ontario-based developer MANGLEDmaw Games, along with Arcadim and SinisterCid.
 In October 2022, DreadXP made an announcement that they had acquired the title for Amanda the Adventurer and would work with MANGLEDmaw to create a full game.
 A demo of the full game was premiered at PAX East in early 2023.
-The studio chose to recast the role of Amanda for the full game in order to have a black actress voice the character, as the prior voice actress was chosen due to convenience.
+The studio chose to recast the role of Amanda for the full game in order to have a dark-skinned actress voice the character, as the prior voice actress was chosen due to convenience.

 The first full Amanda the Adventurer game was released on April 25, 2023, via Steam and featured localized subtitles for multiple languages.
 The game was given a release on the Nintendo Switch in September of the same year and, in 2024, Amanda the Adventurer released to the PlayStation and Xbox consoles.

 A sequel entitled Amanda the Adventurer 2 was announced in October 2023 and released to Steam on October 22, 2024.
 In 2025, the sequel released to the PlayStation, Xbox, and Nintendo Switch consoles.
 A third game entitled Amanda the Adventurer 3 was announced on April 25 and released on November 6, 2025, which serves as the finale of the series.
 A demo featuring a prologue was released on June 19.
+One year later, in May 2026, the game released to consoles on May 28.